kbladin/Monte_Carlo_Ray_Tracer/README.md

 ## Things I would like to add

-* Implement a field of view model.
+* Implement a field of view technique.
 * Other optimizations (reduce cash misses, simplify code, precomputing, better paralellization technique).
 * Make different wavelengths refract a different amount and increase number of wavelengths.
 	* This way it is possible to achieve rainbow effects from refraction.